CBD for ADHD: Benefits and More

 CBD (cannabidiol) oil is a product made from the cannabidiol plant.
 CBD, or cannabidiol, is one of 80 or more different cannabinoids found in this cannabis plant.
 It is non-psychoactive, which means it does not give the “high” feeling that THC does.

 The U.S. Food and Drug Administration (FDA) has not approved CBD oil products to treat any conditions, but research shows CBD could be beneficial for some health issues, including arthritis, migraine, depression, insomnia, and inflammation.
 In addition to oils, CBD can be taken for medical use in many other ways, for example, you can smoke, vape, apply topicals to your skin, or consume edibles.
 When considering the cost, it is worth bearing in mind that prerolls tend to be cheaper than flower so can be a cost-effective option.
-However, research into CBD for treating these conditions is still in its infancy.
+However, research into CBD, ADHD seems to improve with consistent use of CBD.

 CBD for ADHD: The Growing Problem of ADHD